 Considering the Priesthood, I feel I am on the outside looking in and amazed at the view nonetheless.
 I never gave the priesthood much thought until my brother joined the seminary.
 As I watched his life unfold these past 25+ years, I have become more aware of a mystery I can never fully understand.
-I’ve been to a few ordinations and I am always left rather breathless.
-There is real power and glory in the priesthood—also great trial and temptation.
+I’ve been to a few ordinations, and I am always left rather breathless.
+There is power and glory in the priesthood—also great trial and temptation.
 But what really sends me into the heavenly sphere is the realization of the ancient connection man has with God through the priesthood.
-As the Catechism of the Catholic Church states (1548): “Christ is the source of all priesthood: the priest of the old law was a figure of Christ, and the priest of the new law acts in person of Christ.”
+As the Catechism of the Catholic Church states (1548): “Christ is the source of all priesthood: the priest of the old law was a figure of Christ, and the priest of the new law acts in the person of Christ.”

-Recently several serendipitous events have underscored the magnificence of the priesthood for me.
-I am reading Mama Maggie (by Marty Makary & Ellen Vaughn) about a woman who serves the poorest of the poor in the garbage dumps of Egypt, and I also heard the life story of a priest, (Fr.
-Andrew Chalkey) who has served in amazing circumstances—at one time being the only Christian in an entirely Islamic environment.
-In both these circumstances, the people lived vocational lives of being Christ to others—being His love, His logic, His life.
+Recently, several serendipitous events have underscored the magnificence of the priesthood.
+I am reading Mama Maggie by Marty Makary & Ellen Vaughn.
+It is a story about a woman who serves the poorest of the poor in the garbage dumps of Egypt, and I also heard the life story of a priest, Fr.
+Andrew Chalkey, who has served in amazing circumstances—at one time being the only Christian in an entirely Islamic environment.
+In both these circumstances, these people lived as Christ to others—being His love, His logic, His life.
 Again the Catechism of the Catholic Church helps to explain (1547): “The ministerial or hierarchical priesthood of bishops and priests, and the common priesthood of the faithful participate ‘each in its own proper way, in the priesthood of Christ.’ ”

-I do not consider myself a priest in the ordinary sense of the word – but I do have the vocational call to live fully and miraculously as His servant, His love, His life.
+I am not a priest, but I do have the vocational call to live in His love and service.
 It is a miracle in progress—to accept such a call, to attempt to live such a life.
 When I look at the view from the mighty heights of such joy, to become His, to be as He is, to be formed into a conduit of His kindness, mercy, and forgiveness—I can’t help but wonder—what else is life for?
-As someone once said of the souls in hell: “They never dared to dream…”
+As C. S. Lewis said of the souls in hell—They never dared to dream.